chadtripod/documentation/Armory-Spinnaker-Quickstart-1.md

 ## Login to your Minnaker EC2 Instance with SSH

-### Validation Step to assure Roles are configured correctly
+### Validation Steps to assure Roles are configured correctly

 1. Download aws cli